MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lg-file-format.md

 ### Simple response template

 A simple response template includes one or more variations of text that are used for composition and expansion.
-One of the variations provided will be picked at random by the LG library.
+One of the variations provided will be selected at random by the LG library.

 Here is an example of a simple template that includes two variations.